Your Relocating To Canada Guide

-The most popular banks within expats are CIBC, Scotia Bank, Tangerine and TD.
+The most popular banks among expats are CIBC, Scotia Bank, Tangerine and TD.
 We highly recommend that you will check bank offers before making a decision.

-If you are looking for the best banking options we highly recommend that you read our ‘how to open a bank account in Canada‘ guide.
+If you are looking for the best banking options we highly recommend that you read our ‘best bank in Canada‘ guide.

 After opening an account use Currency Fair to transfer money from your home account to Canada.